-Equipment Needed for Taping: A steel tape, preferably at least 25 meters in length; duct tape and pen for marking tape lengths on the road; a thermometer for checking pavement temperature; possibly a spring balance for checking tape tension; Notebook and copies of the "Steel Taping Data Sheet" for recording data.
+Equipment Needed for Taping: A steel tape, preferably at least 30 meters in length; duct tape and pen for marking tape lengths on the road; a thermometer for checking pavement temperature; possibly a spring balance for checking tape tension; Notebook and copies of the "Steel Taping Data Sheet" for recording data.
 You can tape a calibration course with just two people, but it might go more smoothly with a third person (for example, to watch for traffic and take notes).

 Requirements: You must measure the course with a steel tape at least twice.
 (Normally, the second measurement will be done in the reverse direction from the first.)
-Use a new set of intermediate taping points (new pieces of ducttape) for the second measurement.
+Use a new set of intermediate taping points (new pieces of duct tape) for the second measurement.
 But treat the second measurement as a check of the distance between the same endpoints you measured between the first time.
 Thus, the second measurement should result in a number indicating the distance between your original endpoints (not in a new set of endpoints).
 The two measurements of your calibration course must not differ by more than 0.01%.
 Note that this is 1.2 inches for a 1000 foot calibration course, or 3 centimeters for a course that is 300 meters in length.
+As mentioned previously, calibration courses must be at least 300m in length.